AnyChart/docs.anychart.com/PERT_Chart/Terminology.md

 ## Standard deviation of time

-The standard deviation of time is the variability of the time for accomplishing an activity (σte) or a path (σTE).
+The standard deviation of time is the variability of the time for accomplishing an activity (&sigma;te) or a path (&sigma;TE).
 It is being calculated by the following formula:

 <img src="https://static.anychart.com/images/docs/standardeviation.png"/>,